lilcpu/slate/source/index.html.md

 # Security & Privacy

 Security is paramount at Lifespan.
 As such, our data footprint is kept to an absolute minimum.
 Sensitive data is never stored on Lifespan servers, data is encrypted in transit and any time we need access to sensitive data from your user we __require__ the handshake (and the actionable result of said handshake) be made explicitly clear to your users.
-Check out the <a href="#">styleguide</a> for examples of security screens and messages.
+Check out the <a href="#">styleguide</a> for examples of security screens and messaging.

 We use standard OAuth 2.0 protocol for authentication and authorization.
 See <a href="#api-access">API Access</a> below to get keys.
-Additionaly, our apis only communicate via https to gaurd against man-in-the-middle attacks and other methods of tampering with the communication between your servers and our API.
+Additionaly, our APIs only communicate via HTTPS to gaurd against man-in-the-middle attacks and other methods of tampering with the communication between your servers and our API.

 # Building User Experience